 My favorite conductive gel substitute

-My personal favorite when it comes to conductive gel substitutes are to use 1) a hydrating serum + 2) spring water spray.
+My personal favorite when it comes to conductive gel substitutes is to use 1) a hydrating serum + 2) spring water spray.

 The serum should be water-based and contain no (or very little) oils.
 It should only contain ingredients that you know cause no irritations at all on your skin.
-And this is because the ingredients will be pushed down deep into your skin.
+And this is because the ingredients will be pushed down deep.

 The spring water works as an effective conductor since it’s rich in mineral salts which in turn “carries” the current.
 These minerals are also very beneficial for the skin, and in this blog post, you’ll learn all about them.

 Whatever spring water spray you chose, make sure to spray on often in order to get a good glide.
 You don’t want to drag your skin.

 Summary – The best conductive gel for microcurrent